 Sometimes, we bring leprosy in the house by who we invite into it.
 Who is in our inner circles?
 Sometimes we invite leprosy by the things we watch and do.
-We can ignorantly bring leprosy in.
+We can ignorantly bring disease in our houses.
 When this happens, and we have the greenish red streaks, we need a cleansing.

-The priest shut the house up 7 days and prayed over it.
-If this leprosy in the house was still there they had to scrape the walls and even take everything out of the house.
+The priest shut the house up seven days and prayed over it.
+If this leprosy in the house was still there, they had to scrape the walls and even take everything out of the house.
 Not only that but they had to remove stones.
-Ecclesiastes 3:5 says, “A time to cast away stones, and a time to gather stones together” ESV.
+(Ecclesiastes 3:5 ESV) “A time to cast away stones, and a time to gather stones together.”
 They had to keep removing, plastering and offering sacrifices to try and cover the sin with purity and the blood of these animals.
 The house was sick.

 We read about, jealousy, envy, pride, bitterness, covertness, and slander.